Madadog/lmms-projects/README.md

 Probably a couple more I forgot|World Wide Web|

 ## Drums
-The drumkits must be extracted and placed into a folders under `lmms/samples/--/drumkits` Sample Source|Note||
+The drumkits must be extracted and placed under `lmms/samples/--/drumkits` Sample Source|Note||
 ---|---|---
 [99kits](http://slackermedia.info/sprints/multimediaSprint_v2/99_hydrogenDrumkits.tar) ([alternate source](https://musical-artifacts.com/artifacts?q=Klaatu))|More [info](https://data.musical-artifacts.com/99kits/) about the origin and licenses of this kit.|
-Any other missing samples|IDK, look for them on [youtube](youtube.com).|
+Any other missing samples|Try looking on [youtube](youtube.com).|

 Also there are some Carla instances.
 They don't work for me either.